cody-barker/soil-moisture-sensors/README.md

 Unlicensed

 ## Authors
-Cody Barker (with some of the intial DB/Wifi configuration code provided by Michael Klements)
+Cody Barker (with credit due to Michael Klements for much of the initial DB/WiFi configuration)